Natural Law Party: National branches

 The Natural Law Party was reported in 1998 to be active in 74 countries including Australia, Austria, Belgium, Canada, Croatia, Finland, France, Germany, India, Ireland, Israel, Italy, New Zealand, the Netherlands, Trinidad and Tobago, the United Kingdom and the United States.

 Australia

-In 1993, Bevan Morris campaigned for a seat in a district in suburban Adelaide for the Australian House of Representatives on the NLP ticket.
+In 1993, Bevan Morris campaigned for the suburban Adelaide seat of Boothby in the Australian House of Representatives on the NLP ticket.
 The party contested several federal and state elections between 1990 and 1998.

 Canada

 The Natural Law Party was active in the Canadian federal elections of 1993, 1997 and 2000 and in provincial elections in Ontario and Quebec during this period; it was deregistered in 2003.

 Croatia

 In Croatia, a party member was elected to a regional assembly in 1993.

 France

 Benoît Frappé of France was the party's candidate for the European Parliament.

 Germany

 Between 1992 and 2005, a Natural Law Party existed in Germany.
 Its name was Naturgesetz-Partei, Aufbruch zu neuem Bewusstsein, shortened to NATURGESETZ or Bewusstsein.
 In 1995 it had around 2,000 members, 150 thereof in Berlin.
-Its website was naturgesetz.de (archived version).